selkovjr/fuji-exr/README.md

 lens parameters are not known.
 None of the tools presented here can fix distortions or chromatic aberration.

-The Duran-Buades gradient optimization algorithm has been shown to produce no color artifacts in either Kodak or IMAX test images.
+The Duran-Buades inter-channel correlation decoder has been shown to produce no color artifacts in either Kodak or IMAX test images.
 It mostly works fine with Fuji EXR images, although it does create noticeable color artifacts around thin lines.
-It is possible that its gradient optimization algorithm gets overpowered by noise resulting in the choice of a wrong gradient.
+It is possible that its gradient optimization algorithm gets overpowered by noise, resulting in the choice of a wrong gradient.

 ## CAMERAS